tystar86/python_exercises/Tasks/math.md

 ```

 #81.
->Write a Python program to generate a series of unique random numbers.
+>Write a function to generate a series of unique random numbers.

 **Expected Output :**
 ```